Frequently asked questions about wedding photography

 When will I get to see my images?

 Within a week, you will receive a link to a preview gallery with 30-40 handpicked, favorite images from your wedding day.
-Within three-four weeks, you will receive the link to a password-protected online gallery of all your wedding day images -- hand-edited and in high resolution.
+Within three-four weeks, you will receive the link to a password-protected online gallery of all your wedding day images -- edited by me and in high resolution.

 Do you edit all of the images that you shoot?

 I edit all the images that make it to the final shortlist.
 Because my focus is on quality, the images go through a meticulous culling and filtration process to ensure you get only the best images.